Danger From Choosing Bad Retailer/Store To Buy Hardware Devices?

 Its a concern from a supply chain issue perspective.
 These kinds of concerns are for targetted individuals rather than blanketing the entire population.

-So unless you have a very, very naughty individual, you should be fine.
+So unless you have been a very, very naughty individual, you should be fine.
 I myself am going to get a new phone and it involves a lot of people up the chain since I cannot seem to get a new Pixel from where I am.

 2 Likes